-The Simba Hybrid Pillow was one of the first ‘specialist’ pillows to launch in the UK by a mattress brand.
-It it a bit like Marmite to many people: a lot of other reviews mention that it is just expensive cut up bits of foam, but others report having the ‘best night sleep’.
-Which one these is accurate?
-Read my review below to find out.
+The fact is that these Simba Hybrid pillows are Marmite to many people: some people think that it is just expensive cut up bits of foam, but others report having the ‘best night sleep ever’.

 About Simba “Hybrid Pillow Technology”